 Isaree Thatchaichawalit (she/they) is a Thai-Chinese-American copy editor, TV and film researcher, and fledgling writer living in New York City.
 She currently works as an archival and story researcher for TV shows and documentaries, including films for PBS.
 As a reader and writer, she continues to explore the worlds of science fiction and fantasy, with an emphasis on stories written by and about people from historically excluded communities.
 When she’s not waxing lyrical about the serial comma or looking after her foster cats, you can find her tweeting her feelings at @isareetweets.

-Katalina Watt, Podcast Director
+Katalina Watt, Audio Director

 Lauren Banka, First Reader

 Zhui Ning Chang (she/they) is a Malaysian editor, writer and theatre practitioner based in London and Singapore.
 Across all fields, she works to build support, spaces and solidarity with underrepresented communities through storytelling.
 As a freelance editor, her primary focus is in genre fiction, and she also provides sensitivity reads for a variety of lived experiences.
 Zhui Ning is an alumna of the Tessera Editorial and POC in Publishing mentorship programmes, and a participant writer on the Tamasha/Hachette publishing course in speculative fiction.
 In their free time, they paint, make jigsaws, and watch wuxia dramas.
 You can find them on Twitter @witchywonderer.